liuniing95/Data-Warehouse/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+i used a number of open source projects to work properly:

 - python 3.11
 - AWS S3